Presented by Scott Herbst, PhD, BCBA

 Applied to supervisory skills, acceptance and commitment therapy (ACT) training is a powerful tool for developing one’s self as such a supervisor.
-In this nine-session course, you will explore yourself as a supervisor and develop your supervision practices from within an ACT framework.
+In this eight-session course, you will explore yourself as a supervisor and develop your supervision practices from within an ACT framework.
 Applying core ACT processes such as mindful awareness, defusion, acceptance, and values, you’ll identify situations where you get thwarted in the “easy” way out, and learn to deal powerfully with challenging situations.

 Even parts educational and experiential, you’ll learn the basic processes of ACT, and then receive coaching and training in applying these to your supervision.
 The result?
 An expanded capacity for training and developing your supervisees in a way that fosters their continued growth and development as behavioral practitioners.

 In this course, you will deal with your own humanity, discover what thwarts you in your commitments, and develop practices for reframing situations you find challenging so that you can:

 - Use performance management conversations as opportunities for growth—both for you and the people you supervise,

 - Communicate in ways that inspire your supervisees, emphasizing the positive reinforcers of their work and the difference you and they are out to make; and

 - Be the supervisor you want to be, not the one you feel stuck being.

 - Explain how mindfulness and willingness relate to the behavioral principle of negative reinforcement.